FedScalar: Federated Learning with Scalar Communication for Bandwidth-Constrained Networks: Communication-Efficient Federated Learning

-To improve the convergence of the \emph{FedScalar} algorithm, it is crucial to reduce the variance caused by the inherent randomness.
-There are two main sources of noise in \emph{FedScalar}: 1) randomness due to the local SGD updates that occur during the \emph{ClientStage}, and 2) randomness from the projection onto the random vector $\vect{v}$ (line 9 of \emph{FedScalar} algorithm) generated by the server, as explained in Section \ref{com-eff}.
-To reduce the variance introduced during the local SGD updates, we can incorporate existing variance reduction methods such as SVRG or SAG \cite{johnson2013accelerating, schmidt2017minimizing} inside \emph{FedScalar} algorithm.
+As established in the preceding remarks, the two variance-related terms in the convergence bound~\eqref{result:thm1_1} can be mitigated by targeting their respective sources.
+To reduce the variance introduced during the local SGD updates, existing variance reduction methods such as SVRG or SAG~\cite{johnson2013accelerating, schmidt2017minimizing} can be incorporated inside \emph{FedScalar}.
 However, for the sake of brevity, we do not explore these methods in this paper.

 To reduce the variance due to the projection onto the random vector $\vect{v}$, we need an alternative approach.
 Notice that $\vect{v}$ is a random variable drawn from a distribution with zero mean and unit variance.
-However, this choice is not the only possibility to choose $\vect{v}$.
-Indeed, the choice of the underlying distribution for $\vect{v}$ is crucial and can be a mechanism to reduce the subsequent convergence error in \emph{FedScalar} algorithm.
-Our result below, given in Proposition~\ref{var_reduce}, shows that in fact, if the underlying distribution of $\vect{v}$ is chosen to be the Rademacher distribution instead of the normal distribution, the variance during aggregation can be reduced.
+However, this choice is not the only possibility.
+Indeed, the choice of the underlying distribution for $\vect{v}$ is crucial and can serve as a mechanism to reduce the subsequent convergence error in \emph{FedScalar}.
+Our result below, given in Proposition~\ref{var_reduce}, shows that if the underlying distribution of $\vect{v}$ is chosen to be the Rademacher distribution instead of the normal distribution, the variance during aggregation can be reduced.